MDMA-Related Deaths: Stop Calling Them Overdoses

 DanceSafe was founded in 1998 in order to help young people in the electronic music community stay safe.
 In particular, our aim was to help reduce the potential risks and harms associated with the use of ecstasy (MDMA), a therapeutic medicine and recreational drug whose prohibition in 1985 quickly spawned the most adulterated, illicit drug market in the world.
 Not only were there dozens of other drugs being sold under the name “ecstasy,” but many of them were far more dangerous than MDMA.
 (The situation remains the same today, despite ecstasy’s re-branding as “molly.”)
 Following the example of the Dutch government, we began testing ecstasy tablets at raves in the San Francisco Bay Area in order to help people who used the drug avoid ingesting the fake and adulterated pills.
 In addition, we launched a laboratory analysis program where anyone could anonymously send in pills or substances for gas chromatography testing and retrieve the results from the DanceSafe website.
 The results were made publicly available to inform the community, health professionals, media, and public policy makers, and to ensure the best measures were implemented to protect and promote public health and safety.

-While drug checking remains a crucial, life-saving service offered by DanceSafe and similar harm reduction organizations around the world, MDMA itself, like any drug, is not completely safe.
+While drug checking remains a crucial, life-saving service offered by DanceSafe and, MDMA itself, like any drug, is not completely safe.
 Thus, a fundamental part of DanceSafe’s mission has always been to educate the community on all potential risks, dangers, and preventative factors associated with drugs and the environments in which they are used.
 We take a nonjudgmental approach to educate and empower all people who choose (or choose not) to use drugs.
 Part of this educational process has involved correcting the barrage of misinformation regularly put out by mainstream media outlets bent on sensationalizing the issue of recreational drug use.
 One of the most prolific—and most dangerous—pieces of media misinformation is the claim that MDMA-related deaths are the result of overdoses.
 This is not true, and this dangerous myth will be explained in a moment.
 First, however, it is important to understand what the word “overdose” actually means.

 Overdosing means taking a higher than appropriate dose of a medicine or a drug.
 In other words, it simply means taking too much or taking a “dose” that is “over” the proper therapeutic or recreational amount.
 The association of the word “overdose” with “drug-related death” is primarily reflective of heroin and opiate-related deaths, where the majority of fatalities may, in fact, result of overdosing.
 However, MDMA-related deaths are rarely the result of an overdose, and calling them overdoses is dangerous and negligent.
 It sends the message that “you will be okay as long as you don’t take too much,” which is simply not true.
 In the vast majority of cases of MDMA-related deaths, where no other drugs were found in the person’s bloodstream, the deceased had taken a dose within the normal range for appropriate therapeutic or recreational use.